 Blogger Nico Lumma recently published a rant on Handelsblatt about Germany (and probably other countries) are wasting time by not letting children learn to program in school.
 There have been initiatives like http://code.org/ to promote »coding« as a basic skill of the future: … or a recent German version »Jeder kann programmieren« … And maybe…… Continue reading Kids should learn programming!

+Finally!
+Fargo is an online tool for writing in outlines to a WordPress blog.
 Very good.
 Outlining has been underestimated as a writing tool – but there was barely any way to edit content without a desktop software – like OmniOutliner – this way.
-I was using Userland Software (Frontier with Manila – later Radio) for blogging … but switched to WordPress a while ago.
-Dave Winer continued the core software with the OPML Editor – and has begun to mix it with web technologies.
+I was using Userland Software (Frontier with Manila – later Radio)…… Continue reading Fargo: Outliner for Bloggers!

 Qeexo wants to bring new dimensions of touch to interactive surfaces, and make better use of the natural richness of our hands!
 Fingers have many “modes” – they do not just poke, as contemporary touchscreen interaction would suggest, but also flick, rub, knock, grasp, and many other actions.